akttechyt/debloatio/README.md

 # Requirements
 * Windows 11 or Windows 10
 * *Recommended* Clean installation.
 Not required, but this might not work with other apps.
-This also won't work with other debloaters for obvious reasons.
+This may not work on top of, or with other debloaters, for obvious reasons.

 > [!WARNING]
 > **On top of AtlasOS:**